-Wesley R. Gray, Ph.D., is the founder and executive managing member of Alpha Architect.
+Wesley R. Gray, Ph.D., is the founder, CEO and CIO of Alpha Architect.
 He also manages the exchange-traded funds ValueShares U.S. Quantitative Value (QVAL) and ValueShares International Quantitative Value (IVAL), which are based on the FS-Score.

 Company: Alpha Architect